Advocacy

 Support the HCBS Workforce to Ensure Quality Services MaineCare

 COLA increases have helped stabilize services, but providers face challenges offering competitive wages, the leading cause of workforce loss.
 The rising costs of health insurance, workers’ compensation, and program expenses further strain budgets.
-These long-standing issues, coupled with the recent January 1, COLA suspension, and the plans to suspend rate adjustments from long-awaited rate determinations in the proposed biennial budget continue to erode support for the HCBS workforce.
+These long-standing issues, coupled with the recent January 1 COLA suspension, and the plans to suspend rate adjustments from long-awaited rate determinations in the proposed biennial budget, continue to erode support for the HCBS workforce.

 Our Workforce

-Our members employ an estimated 9000 direct support staff known as DSPs (Direct Support Professionals) delivering a diverse set of services and supports to more than 5000 adults and 2000 children with disabilities through MaineCare Sections 13, 18, 20, 21, 28, 29, 50, 65, 92-children, 97 (Appendix F) and 102.
+Our member organizations employ an estimated 9000 direct support staff known as DSPs (Direct Support Professionals), delivering a diverse set of services and supports to more than 5000 adults and 2000 children with disabilities through MaineCare Sections 13, 18, 20, 21, 28, 29, 50, 65, 92-children, 97 (Appendix F) and 102.

 Access to Services

 Providers report striving to just meet basic health and safety requirements when they want to provide fully integrated and robust person-centered services, beyond the minimum standard.
-More than 90% of MACSP member organizations have turned away or stopped accepting new referrals or discontinued programs or service offerings due to insufficient staffing (Member Survey September 2024)
+More than 90% of MACSP member organizations have turned away or stopped accepting new referrals or discontinued programs, or service offerings due to insufficient staffing (Member Survey September 2024)

 Helpful Links